qase-tms/reporters/src/js/cypress.md

 * Testops: publishes the report to the specified Qase Project.
 * Report: generates a JSON report locally in the specified directory.

-You can find all the available configuration options [here](https://github.com/qase-tms/cypress-qase-reporter#configuration).
+In the next section, we'll look at all the available configuration options.